Bottom up Red/Black Trees: The simplicity of LLRB Trees, with none of the penalty.

 On my shelf I have books by no less than 7 different authors that contain sections on implementing Red/Black Tree's.
 Almost all of them begin with an introduction to 2-3-4 tree's.
 In addition, almost all of them detail algorithms that restructure the tree both top down and bottom up during insertion, or briefly discuss bottom up insertion and then detail top-down algorithms.
 What is perhaps the most widely known version, which appears in CLRS, is an overly-complex iterative implementation requiring parent pointers to perform it's bottom up balancing.

 In response to this perceived complexity, both AA trees and Left-Leaning Red/Black trees were introduced, which simplified their implementations by enforcing asymmetry in their balancing.
-What do I mean by “enforcing asymmetry”?
-In a “Traditional” red black tree, a red node can appear as either a left or right child of a black node – or even as both if they are leaf nodes.
-In a “Left Leaning Red/Black Tree” however, a red node can only occur as the left child of a node.
-AA tree’s, an earlier adaptation of Red/Black trees perform this same trick, except slanting to the right.
+What do I mean by "enforcing asymmetry"?
+In a "Traditional" red black tree, a red node can appear as either a left or right child of a black node - or even both!
+In a "Left Leaning Red/Black Tree" however, a red node can only occur as the left child of a node.
+AA tree's, an earlier adaptation of Red/Black trees perform this same trick, except slanting to the right.
 This reduces the number of cases we need to handle during restructuring essentially in half.
 But does it *really*?

 (A) Red Black Tree (B) Left Leaning Red Black Tree